KnoxKnot/KnoxKnot.github.io/content/writings/2023-04-26/HTB Encoding | Linux - Medium.md

 ```
 #### Remediation
 **Fixing the Foothold Vector**
-The inbuilt `parse_url` function in the code's `get_url_content` function which appears in all `utils.php` of the html,api, and image folders bypassed a check supposedly meant to deter an attack from manipulating the server.
-However the notorious `include` in the `action_handler.php` of image's action folder facilitated the foothold on this box.
+The inbuilt `parse_url` function in the code's `get_url_content` function which appears in all `utils.php` of the html, api, and image folders bypassed a check supposedly meant to deter an attack from manipulating the server.
+However the notorious `include` in the `action_handler.php` of the image's action folder facilitated the foothold on this box.
 ![Encoding's Host File](/images/encoding/encoding02.png "Encoding's Host File")
-Lets validate our assumptions with a local POC. [parse_url](https://www.php.net/manual/en/function.parse-url) strips the scheme while [gethostbyname](https://www.php.net/manual/en/function.gethostbyname) does an nslookup on the given domain.
-However passing the url to the `parse_url` function without the http scheme returns nothing which apparently has nothing to be compared against the "127.0.0.1" hence outputs a false value.
+Let's validate our assumptions with a proof of concept. [parse_url](https://www.php.net/manual/en/function.parse-url) strips the scheme while [gethostbyname](https://www.php.net/manual/en/function.gethostbyname) does a nslookup on the given domain.
+However, passing the url to the `parse_url` function without the http scheme returns nothing which has nothing to compare against "127.0.0.1" and hence the false output value.
 ```php
 php -a
 // first run